kwant-project/kwant/doc/source/tutorial/tutorial6.rst

 .. image:: ../images/plot_zincblende_sys2.*

-Hence, a few lines of code using kwant allows for exploring all the different crystal lattices out there!
+Hence, a few lines of code using Kwant allow to explore all the different crystal lattices out there!

 .. note::